kvisle/node-varnishstat/README.md

 A lot of the code is based on varnishstat, and thus has the same license.

 Currently only tested on Ubuntu Precise.
-Patches that make this module work on other distributions, without breaking any existing support.
+Patches that make this module work on other distributions, without breaking any existing support are very much welcome.